 I’ll provide a more detailed review of The Seasons, the most substantial of these resources.

 The Seasons – A Year of Nature Journaling

-The Seasons – A Year of Nature Journaling combines four studies of spring, summer, autumn, and winter which can also be purchased individually.
+The Seasons – A Year of Nature Journaling combines four studies titled Spring Journal, Summer Journal, Autumn Journal, and Winter Journal which can also be purchased individually.
 The Seasons can be used over the span of an entire year.
 You might use it every day if you have children complete phenology wheel entries on a daily basis and you use resources from the Notes & Resources file.
 (Phenology wheels and the Notes & Resources file are explained below.)
 However, you can pick and choose what to do, perhaps using a lesson only once every week or two.
-There is lots of flexibility.
+There is a lot of flexibility.

 The course consists of four essential PDF files and an extra file for those in the southern hemisphere.
 These files are:

 - The Wild Child’s Nature Journal (a compilation of all four seasonal journals)

 - Master Booklist